James Last: Work

 Last first released albums in the U.S. under the titles The American Patrol on Warner Bros.
 Records around 1964.
 He also released a series of nine albums in a series called Classics Up To Date which served up arrangements of classical melodies with strings, rhythm and wordless chorus from the mid-1960s until the early 1980s.
 Last's 1965 album, Non Stop Dancing, was a recording of brief renditions of popular songs, all tied together by an insistent dance beat and crowd noises.
 It was a hit and helped make him a major European star.
 Over the next four decades, Last released over 190 records, including several more volumes of Non Stop Dancing.
 On these records, he varied his formula by adding different songs from different countries and genres, as well as guest performers like Richard Clayderman and Astrud Gilberto.

 He also had his own successful television series throughout the 1970s with guests including ABBA and Lynsey de Paul which was screened across Europe.
 Last's trademark sound employed big band arrangements of well-known tunes with a jaunty dance beat, often heavy on bass and brass.

 Though his concerts and albums were consistently successful, especially in the UK, where he had 52 hit albums between 1967 and 1986, which made him second only to Elvis Presley in charting records, he had relatively few hit singles.
 In the UK, his only chart singles were "The Seduction", a cover version of the theme from American Gigolo (1980) composed by Giorgio Moroder, and "Biscaya" from the album Biscaya.
 His single "Mornings at Seven" became a familiar tune in Britain after the BBC used it as the theme music for an ice skating program.
-It was released on 7" vinyl in 1968 and has been included on By Request and Eighty Not Out.
+Figures for record sales vary widely, between 100 million at that time by 2006 and 200 million records worldwide in his lifetime.